Following system colour scheme Selected dark colour scheme Selected light colour scheme

 • The prefix operator is more similar to the established *args and **kwargs syntax for function calls.

 • It draws more attention to itself when arguments are arranged vertically.
-In particular, if the arguments are of different lengths it is harder to find the equal sign at the end.
+In particular, if the arguments are of different lengths it is harder to find the equals sign at the end.
 Moreover, since Python is read left to right, the use of this feature is clearer to the reader earlier on.

 On the contrary: